Age and female fertility: Complications

-The age of the mother is a risk factors for a number of conditions.
+The age of the mother is a risk factor for a number of conditions.
 Pregnant women over 35 years of age are at increased risk for hypertension during pregnancy, eclampsia (hypertension during pregnancy with seizures), and gestational diabetes.
 Furthermore, there is also a greater risk for delivery complications, including stillbirth, miscarriage, and complications leading to delivery via caesarean section.

-Fetal complications are also high.
+Fetal complications are also high for women of advanced maternal age.
 One well-known risk is Down syndrome.
 According to the Academy of Obstetrics and Gynecology, the risk for Down syndrome increases proportionally to maternal age.
 Other complications in women of advanced maternal age can include cardiac issues, esophageal atresia, hypospadias, and craniosynostosis.
 Finally, there is also an increased risk for premature birth and babies with low birth weight.

 Probability of conceiving a child with Down syndrome according to maternal age by NDSS: